Gordon-Conwell Theological Seminary

 All admitted and registered students at GCTS—CUME are assigned a GCTS—CUME email account, and a CAMS Student portal account to access academic records and personal information.
 To obtain your Username and Password, please contact [email protected].

 Pierce Center for Disciple Building / Soul Care Groups

-Personal grievances regarding academic issues or matters arising from CUME should be directed to the attention of Dr. Seong Hyun Park, Dean of the Boston Campus.
-Formal complaints can be submitted by petition to his office at the CUME campus.
-Dr. Park can also be contacted by email at [email protected].
+Personal grievances regarding academic issues or matters arising from CUME should be directed to the attention of Dr. Virginia Ward, Dean of the Boston Campus.
+Formal complaints can be submitted by petition to her office at the CUME campus via email at [email protected].